TheKikGen/REBIRTH-NOCD/readme.txt

 1/ Mount the RB-338 CD image and install Rebirth RB-338 2.01 on your computer 2/ Copy RB20FUL.DAT & RB20UPD.DAT from the CD root to the root of a fixed hardisk or a usb key that will be permanently available
-3/ Copy all files from this projetct to the "x:\Rebirth RB-338" install directory (x being your disk drive letter) 4/ Use rblaunch.bat to launch RB-338 without cd check.
+3/ Copy all files from this project to the "x:\Rebirth RB-338" install directory (x being your disk drive letter) 4/ Use rblaunch.bat to launch RB-338 without cd check.
 5/ Do not use compatibility mode for all windows versions (uncheck the compatibility checkbox in files properties)